-Diarrhea is not a common side effect of a well-formulated ketogenic diet.
-If it occurs, it likely due to well-intentioned but incorrect food choices.
+A well-formulated ketogenic diet is a key component for effective diabetes reversal.
+When done right, diarrhea is not a common side effect of this nutritional plan.
+If it occurs, it is likely due to well-intentioned but incorrect food choices.
 But while sorting this out, it is important that you stay hydrated and replenish your electrolytes!

 It is also important to note that there are many causes of diarrhea independent of a ketogenic diet, so contact your doctor if your diarrhea causes severe symptoms or lasts longer than a week.

 You may need to take a closer look at what you are eating.

 Ask yourself a few questions: